 - POF USA Tomahawk Charging Handle.
 The standard Mil-Spec charging handle that comes with the Ruger AR-556 Pistol is just too small.
-If you are not planning on running a suppressor, the much larger POF Tomahawk charging handle which I found for a good price ($65.99).
+If you are not planning on running a suppressor, the much larger POF Tomahawk charging handle which I found for a good price ($65.99) works better.
 Of course there are many other great aftermarket charging handles from companies such as Radian Weapons, BCM, etc.

 - Mission First Tactical Engage V2 Pistol Grip.
 The Ruger AR-556 Pistol’s grip angle is 25 degrees which I don’t find very comfortable.
 It also feels very cheap and plasticky with a somewhat slippery surface.
 I prefer the Mission First Tactical Engage V2 Pistol Grip ($16.99) because it has a more comfortable 15 degree angle and better stippling.

 3 Upgrades when Running a YHM Suppressor

-- QD Muzzle Brake.
-When using a YHM (Yankee Hill Machine) Turbo, Turbo T2 or Turbo K suppressor, a QD muzzle brake makes it easy to change your suppressor between different hosts.
+- YHM QD Mini Muzzle Brake.
+When using a YHM (Yankee Hill Machine) Turbo, Turbo T2 or Turbo K suppressor, a QD muzzle brake makes it easy to change your YHM suppressor between different hosts.
 The muzzle brake can also act as a sacrificial baffle taking the main force of the muzzle blast which can extend the serviceable life of your suppressor.
-I prefer the original Yankee Hill Machine Turbo 5.56 suppressor which uses the YHM Phantom QD muzzle brake.
+I prefer the original Yankee Hill Machine Turbo 5.56 suppressor which uses the YHM Phantom Mini QD muzzle brake.

 Other Upgrades for the Ruger AR-556 Pistol